awslabs/aws-solutions-constructs/design/README.md

 * Configure origin as HTTP endpoint of amazon.com

 ### AWS Certificate manager
-* Automatically provision an SSL certificate for the given domain. <span style="color:orange">***Please note that the hosted zone needs to be reachabe from the internet in order for the automatic validation to be successful.
-Please see the [footnotes](#footnotes) for more details.***</span>
+* Automatically provision and validate an SSL certificate for the given domain
-* Associate the newly provisioned or the provided certificate with the CloudFront distribution

 ### Amazon Route53
-* Create a hosted zone by the given domain name
 * Associate the domain with the CloudFront distribution
+* Configure Access logging for the hosted zone

 ## Architecture
 ![Architecture Diagram](architecture.png)